michael2012z/BitBible/markdown/KJV/files/Gen.md

 21. Naphtali is a hind let loose: he giveth goodly words.

-22. Joseph is a fruitful bough, even a fruitful bough by a well; whose branches run over the wall:branches: Heb. daughters
+22. Joseph is a fruitful bough, even a fruitful bough by a well; whose branches run over the wall:

 23. The archers have sorely grieved him, and shot at him, and hated him: